docinfosci/canvasxpress-python/README.md

 };
 ```

-Here's an example of an event the provides additional information about chart data upon a user click:
+`CXEvent` objects can be provided as a single object or as a list.
+Here's an example of an event the provides
+additional information about chart data upon a user click:

 ```python
 from canvasxpress.canvas import CanvasXpress